akce/footwm-chez/README.md

 When I'm working, I tend to have a rough idea of the last few windows that I've been using.
 Storing the windows in most recently used order makes it easy to access.

 The menus allow to search for a window/desktop just by typing.
-The menu removes items that don't match the text as it's being typed leaving the choice of options fairly quickly.
-Pressing ENTER while there are multiple matches pushes the current text to the filter stack allowing to AND join multiple texts.
-This can be done as many times as needed to arrive at the desired matches.
+The menu filters out rows that don't match the text as it's being typed leaving the choice of options fairly quickly.
+Pressing ENTER while there are multiple matches pushes the current search text to the filter stack allowing for additional search strings to further reduce the matching rows.
+This can be done as many times as needed to arrive at the desired match.

+Match strings are case insensitive by default, but any upper case char will turn the search to case sensitive. eg,

+`hello` will match any kind of case combination of hello including `hElLo`.
+`heLlo` will turn on case sensitive matching so only `heLlo` matches.

+The search string can occur in any column and in any part of a string for the row to match.

+Search strings also support filesystem style globs via [fnmatch(3)](https://www.kernel.org/doc/man-pages/online/pages/man3/fnmatch.3.html).

+All searches have an implied leading "\*" and trailing "\*" so that strings can match anywhere.
+Only globs used within strings are required.

 ### Misc menu usage notes